Same celebration, new name.

 WinnCompanies

-This event is an external rental presented in coordination with the
+This event was an external rental presented in coordination with the

-Kennedy Center Campus Rentals Office and is not produced by the Kennedy Center.
+Kennedy Center Campus Rentals Office and was not produced by the Kennedy Center.